Find out more about filing Structured Annual Financial Reports, including details of the submission process.

-Filing Annual Financial Reports (AFRs) with the FCA for in-scope issuers on this basis is mandatory for financial years starting on or after January 2021, but we have encouraged issuers to file on a voluntary basis beforehand to improve transparency and to help themselves prepare.
+Filing Annual Financial Reports (AFRs) with the FCA for in-scope issuers on this basis has been mandatory for financial years starting on or after 1 January 2021.

 The Structured Filing Process

 Step 1: registration and authorisation

 If submitters have not previously used ESS, they will need to register.
 Submitters will also need to be authorised by the issuers they want to submit on behalf of.
 We recommend you register and seek authorisation ahead of submission to avoid delay.
 Our NSM submitter user guide provides information about this process.

 Step 2: producing your structured AFR